PhD American Studies, University of Iowa, Iowa City

 - Article: A Fortune in Fruit: Nicholas Longworth and Grape Speculation in Antebellum Ohio, American Studies 51:1/2,(Spring/Summer 2010): 89-108.

 I teach courses in environmental history, agricultural history, and gender and women's studies.
-Northland has become the perfect place to continue my interdisciplinary work and teaching, especially in the Nature and Culture and Humanities Departments, the gender and women's studies program, the history major, and the Growing Connections program.
+At Northland, I focus on interdisciplinary teaching, especially in the Nature and Culture and Humanities Departments, the gender and women's studies program, the history major, the humanity and nature studies major, and the Growing Connections program.